 Aboriginal employment in local government

-We are keen to encourage Indigenous Australians to work in Victorian local government.
-We're currently participating in the Victorian Government’s Aboriginal Employment Broker Program which is being undertaken by the Indigenous Economic Development Unit, Department of Business and Innovation.
-We are developing tools and advice for councils about ways they can better attract and retain Indigenous employees.
-We're also developing links with Indigenous organisations to alert them to potential jobs in local government.
+We are developing tools and advice for councils about ways they can better attract and retain Aboriginal employees.
+We are also developing links with Aboriginal organisations to alert them to potential jobs in local government.

 MAV Local Government Indigenous Network